swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 Great!
 The CI runtime is down to **4 minutes 20 seconds**!
 You're almost back to the 4-minutes CI runtime mark, and only paying around 20 seconds of penalty to make sure the CI steps are more logical and account for unit tests failure in a better manner.

 But how did this happen?

-It's simple!
-You were not caching all you could in the "Build package" step.
-With the updated CI file, you're building the test targets as well thanks to the `--build-tests` flag, and also caching part of the code coverage work that the unit tests step would need to do, by using `--enable-code-coverage` in the build step.
+With the updated CI file, you're building the test targets as well thanks to the `--build-tests` flag, and also caching part of the code coverage work that the unit tests step would need to do by using `--enable-code-coverage` in the build step.
 Note that you still need to use `--enable-code-coverage` in the unit-tests run step if you want to make sure code coverage is gathered in runtime of your unit tests as well.
-Finally you use `--skip-build` flag when running unit tests, because you know you've already filly build the project and there is no reason to do it twice.
+Finally you use `--skip-build` flag when running unit tests, because you know you've already built the whole project and there is no reason to do it twice.

 ## Cache Build Artifacts When Using A Dockerfile

 Your tests CI is pretty fast now and only takes around 4 minutes.
 But what about your deployments?

 While there are a lot of similarities in implementing caching in tests CI and deployment CI, there are still some differences.
 The project build in the deployment CI usually happens in a Dockerfile.
 While people have found ways around this, it's not easy to use `actions/cache` for files and folders that are in a Dockerfile.

-To make your Dockerfile cache-friendly, you need to pull out the build step our of the Dockerfile and move it to the deployment CI GitHub Actions file.
+To make your Dockerfile cache-friendly, you need to pull out the build step out of the Dockerfile and move it to the deployment CI GitHub Actions file.
-For now, let's assume the build step is not happening in the Dockerfile, and the Dockerfile is only consuming the app that is already built.

 Modify your Dockerfile like so.
-Note that the code-diff below is based on Vapor template's Dockerfile, which is also what Hummingbird template's Dockerfile is based on.
+Note that the code-diff below is based on [Vapor template's Dockerfile](https://github.com/vapor/template/blob/main/Dockerfile), which is also what [Hummingbird template's Dockerfile](https://github.com/hummingbird-project/template/blob/main/Dockerfile) is based on.
 If you've changed your main executable's name from the default `App` to something else, make sure you substitute `App` with that name in the Dockerfile below:

 ```diff